 What about things that cannot really be measured?

 Here are the criteria I use to get the big picture when my dog looks or acts sick.

 1. Speed of onset

-When something hits like a ton of bricks, out of the blue, there is a great chance are you’re looking at an emergency.
+When something hits like a ton of bricks out of the blue, there is a great chance are you’re looking at an emergency.
 It might be an acute problem or a chronic one where something has changed dramatically.
-This can include trauma, injuries, poisoning, venomous bites, but even immune-mediated reactions and some infections.
+This can include trauma, injuries, poisoning, venomous bites, immune-mediated reactions, and some infections.
 The faster it hits, the faster I am on my way to a veterinarian.

 For example, did my dog just throw up some bile, a bit of food or something that shouldn’t have found its way into their stomach in the first place?
 Or are they projectile vomiting all over the place?
 Does my dog just look a bit under-the-weather or are they listless, unresponsive or unable to stand?